alexrhowe/APOLLO/README.txt

     absorption and scattering opacities, etc.) Note 1: need to set the optical depth to infinity if it is below an opaque cloud deck.
 Note 2: this is what Arthur Adams is working on.
-Use blobs and alternate likelihood/probability functions to combine the
-    functionality of APOLLO and Makespectrum.
-(Probably in Version 2 or something.)

 *2-Part Models*
 Implement a parameter for partial cloud coverage.
 Think about how many